fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 So here is an alternative approach to modeling these states.
 This is an experimental approach.
 I'm not sure that it is a sane approach.
-I'd really like for someone to tell me about a better way.
+I am always suspicious that there is a simpler way and always happy to hear when there is.

-This approach models a cache of remote data as a state machine.
+This approach models a cache of remote data as a finite state machine (FSM).
-A simple state machine has three components: state, events, and transitions.
+A simple finite state machine has three components: state, events, and transitions.
-A state machine is prompted by an event to transition from the current state to a new state.
+An event prompts the state machine to transition from its current state to a new state.
-Elm's update function is essentially a state machine:
+A simplified Elm `update` function closely resembles a simple state machine:

 ```elm
 type Msg